openshift-hyperfleet/hyperfleet-broker/README.md

 ### Configuration Options

+#### `subscriber.parallelism` (int, default: 10`)

+The number of goroutines that the subscriber will create and also the value for the broker setting that manages the number of "in flight messages" that haven't been acknowledged.

+This allows the subscriber to process multiple messages in parallel.

+E.g. in RabbitMQ this sets the `PrefetchCount` parameter for the topic.

 #### `log_config` (boolean, default: `false`)

 When enabled, the library will log the complete configuration (as JSON) when creating a Publisher or Subscriber.
 This is useful for: